Mimino666/tc-marathoner/README.md

 Marathoner will compute the hash of your current source code (you specified path to your source file in .cfg file) and store it under the name "*my_solution*".
-Now whenever you run some tests, Marathoner will check the hash of your current source code against the hashes of the source codes that you have tagged.
+Now whenever you run some tests, Marathoner will check the hash of your current source code against the hashes of the source codes that you have already tagged.
 If there is a match, Marathoner will store the results of the tests under the matched tag name.
 ```
 >>> tag                                 # display the list of existing tags